-By the word Generator we can understand that, it’s generate something.
-In Electrical Engineering Generator mainly use for Electricity Generation.
+By the word Generator, we can understand that, it’s generate something.
+Electrical Engineering Generator mainly uses for Electricity Generation.
 But Generator cannot generate electricity by itself.
-It need a prime mover that helps generator to rotate and by this rotation inside the generator creates magnetic flux and create electricity.
+It needs a prime mover that helps the generator to rotate and by this rotation inside the generator creates magnetic flux and creates electricity.

-Around the world there is a need of generators for many different applications.
+Around the world, there is a need for generators for many different applications.
 Everything is the underlying need for a public supply of smooth electricity.
-We will find number of situations in which independent electricity supplies are needed.
-In this post we will know the different applications of Generator and its types.
+We will find a number of situations in which independent electricity supplies are needed.
+In this post, we will know the different applications of Generator and its types.

 The applications for Generators are categorized follows:

-- In grid system for public supply networks a number of high power generator sets may operate in parallel from different power station.
+- In a grid system for public supply networks, a number of high power generator sets may operate in parallel from the different power stations.

-- Peak shaving to reduce the maximum demand of electricity consumed by a user and this can avoid large financial penalties during times of normally high demand on the grid system.
+- Peak shaving to reduce the maximum demand for electricity consumed by a user and this can avoid large financial penalties during times of normally high demand on the grid system.

-- Keep standby or emergency generators to protect the supply to the critical circuits such as a hospitals, fire service and water supply system.
+- Keep standby or emergency generators to protect the supply to the critical circuits such as hospitals, fire service, and water supply systems.

-- Some portable supplies, often trailer-mounted, where alternative supply system is not available.
+- Some portable supplies, often trailer-mounted, where an alternative supply system is not available.

-This generator rotor is made from the solid steel for strength and embedded in slots with the rotor are the field or the excitation windings.
-The outer stator of the generator also contains windings which are located in slots and this is again for mechanical strength, so that the teeth between the slots form a good magnetic path.
+This generator rotor is made from the solid steel for strength and embedded in slots with the rotor are the field of the excitation windings.
+The outer stator of the generator also contains windings that are located in slots and this is again for mechanical strength so that the teeth between the slots form a good magnetic path.

-The most of constructional features is very specialized such as hydrogen cooling system instead of air cooling system and the direct water cooling inside the stator windings so that only passing reference is made to this class of machines in the following descriptions.
+The most constructional features are very specialized such as the hydrogen cooling system instead of the air cooling system and the direct water cooling inside the stator windings so that only passing reference is made to this class of machines in the following descriptions.